mrkickling/RESTfulAPIFlask/README.md

 ## Random ID
 The random ID is 12 characters long, and an alphabet of 26 characters is used per default.
 This would yield 26^12 ( = 9.5 x 10^16 ) possible combinations which should avoid any collisions.

-## Removal of old messages
+## Removing old messages
+### Ideas
 After 7 days a message should be removed.
 My first idea was to remove the message using a timer that checks all messages every new day and compare their creation date with todays date.
 Another idea was to have an individual timer (thread) for each message, but this would probably be too memory intense.

-My third idea was to just remove the messages that someone is requesting to read and have timed out.
-This has a drawback, the server will still contain the messages after 7 days in many cases.
-But it will be faster (only checks a message time on request), and it will still never be possible to open a message which is more than 7 days old.

-The message might still remain in memory on the host machine, which is a potential security risk.
-If physical memory security is a factor this application should not be used.
-Another issue is memory, since many messages will not be removed at all.
-To counter this I have put a limit on message sizes.
+### Final solution
+My final idea was to just remove all old messages every time an api call is made to the server.
+This fulfills the needs, but might open up DoS attack vulnerabilities.

 ## Encryption
 There is currently NO encryption of either messages or requests or responses send to and from the API service.
 Please do not use this application as is if messages have to be kept secret from eavesdroppers and intruders, or if messages have to be e2 encrypted.